Skip to Content

 Is Albania safe for gay travelers?

 Yes, of course, it is.
 It's no more dangerous here than anywhere else in East Europe.
-Obviously, it goes without saying that if you're going to sashay down the streets flouncing your crop top and tightest shorts you will inevitably be inviting negative attention – particularly in more remote rural areas!
+It goes without saying that if you're going to sashay down the streets flouncing your crop top and tightest shorts you will inevitably be inviting negative attention – particularly in more remote rural areas!

-We're not saying ‘jump back in the closet!' and avoid posting anything on your socials as we would for, say, a gay trip to Lebanon, but be vigilant with PDAs.
+We're not saying ‘Jump back in the closet!' and avoid posting anything on your socials as we would for, say, a gay trip to Lebanon, but be vigilant with PDAs.
 Better to save any tender moments with your partner to gay friendly spaces (there are a few!) just to be on the safe side.

-When it comes to using Grindr and other gay dating apps, note that most guys won't be able to host so best opt for a hotel that allows overnight guests (or better, book an Airbnb).
+When it comes to using Grindr and other gay dating apps, note that most guys won't be able to host so best to opt for a hotel that allows overnight guests (or better, book an Airbnb).
 Most importantly, the usual rules apply when it comes to safety tips when using gay dating apps in Albania!

 A group of friends having a drink in a gay friendly bar in Tirana Albania.